What This Tool Does

 Frequently Asked Questions

-Can I reorder images before creating the PDF?
+Can I reorder images before making a PDF?

 Sources and References